rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 Each of your user stories will have a checklist of acceptance criteria after the story and any graphical renderings.

+IMPORTANT NOTE: This assessment *contains more work than you will be able to complete in a day* by design.
+Do not be concerned about completing all of the steps below.
+Rather, **please work on the following steps ***in order***, moving on to the next step only after the one you are working on is complete. **Commit frequently** with informative messages.
+While there are instructions to commit at the end of each step, these should not be your only commits.

 ### Your Tech Stack

 * Client: [React](https://reactjs.org/)